tizianocitro/mattermost/mattermost-plugin/README.md

 }
 ```

-and then deploy your plugin:
+and then deploy the plugin:
 ```
 make deploy
 ```

-You may also customize the Unix socket path:
+The Unix socket path can be customized:
 ```
 export MM_LOCALSOCKETPATH=/var/tmp/alternate_local.socket
 make deploy